jgeewax/git-feature/README.markdown

     where will this feature be merged into when it is done? master # <-- I typed this in too... this will create a feature branch my-second-feature to be merged into master (Y/n): Y

+#### What if I'm working on something and need to work on something else?

+Since I rebase all my commits (and `git finish` will try to get you to rebase as well), I usually run `git add -A && git commit -m "Checkpoint"` to stash my commits on my current feature branch.

+I found myself doing that so often that I just made it an alias...

+    $ git feature my-first-feature
+    this will create a feature branch my-first-feature to be merged into master (Y/n): Y
+    $ # (do work)
+    $ git checkpoint
+    $ git feature my-second-feature
+    where will this feature be merged into when it is done? master this will create a feature branch my-second-feature to be merged into master (Y/n): Y

+This makes it relatively easy to save where you were and move onto another task.

+#### What if I have work that I need on my feature branch, but it isn't specific to my feature?

+This might be another personal preference, but I like to keep a feature branch focused on the feature.
+That is, if I need to update a library that other people might need or use, I like to put that in another feature and the pull those changes over from the parent.
+This would look like...

+    $ git feature my-first-feature
+    this will create a feature branch my-first-feature to be merged into master (Y/n): Y
+    $ # (do work)
+    $ # (think of something that needs to be shared...)
+    $ git checkpoint
+    $ git feature edit-library
+    where will this feature be merged into when it is done? master this will create a feature branch library to be merged into master (Y/n): Y
+    $ # (do work)
+    $ git finish
+    this will integrate edit-library into master (Y/n): Y
+    $ git feature my-first-feature
+    $ git rebase master
+    $ # (do more work)
+    $ git finish
+    this will integrate my-first-feature into master (Y/n): Y

+The rebase basically brings your branch up to speed relative to master and you (and other people on your team) can continue working on your feature with the changes to library being separate from your feature work.

 ### Questions about how all this works...

 #### How does this work...?